 Improved Marketing- The term “personalization” is very common in the world of marketing.
 It helps businesses to connect with their customers on an emotional level.
 But many insurance companies were far away from this concept.

 But now integrating with AI, insurance companies can gather useful information through machine learning and understand the needs of customers deeply.
 This will help to run marketing campaigns that can be a proficient step in the insurance sector.

 Let’s consider the example of USAA.
-They use a Watson as a virtual assistant and her name is Eva.
-Customer asks questions to Eva regarding their policy or claims related issues and based on these question Eva give personalize suggestion through automated emails.
+They use Watson as a virtual assistant and her name is Eva.
+The customer asks questions to Eva regarding their policy or claims related issues and based on these question Eva give personalize suggestion through automated emails.

 Chatbots and Virtual assistance- With the help of AI, now customers can buy any insurance coverage.
 It has been estimated that by 2025, 95% of all the customer interactions will be driven by chatbots.
 If you are using Whatsapp or Facebook Messanger, then you have already used chatbots.
 So now the question is how insurance companies use Chatbots?
 From embarking consumers to detecting fraudulent claims, everything can automate with the help of chatbots.